 [I]t is useful to divide science into two different areas: operational science and historical (origins) science.
 Operational science deals with testing and verifying ideas in the present and leads to the production of useful products like computers, cars, and satellites.
 Historical (origins) science involves interpreting evidence from the past and includes the models of evolution and special creation.
 Recognizing that everyone has presuppositions that shape the way they interpret the evidence is an important step in realizing that historical science is not equal to operational science.
 Because no one was there to witness the past (except God), we must interpret it based on a set of starting assumptions.
 Creationists and evolutionists have the same evidence; they just interpret it within a different framework.
-Evolution denies the role of God in the universe, and creation accepts His eyewitness account—the Bible—as the foundation for arriving at a correct understanding of the universe.
+Evolution denies the role of God in the universe, and creation accepts His eyewitness account—the Bible—as the foundation for arriving at a correct understanding of the universe.and:

 The denial of supernatural events limits the depth of understanding that science can have and the types of questions science can ask.
 We may define naturalism and materialism as: